nagadomi/waifu2x/README.md

 Image Super-Resolution for Anime-style art using Deep Convolutional Neural Networks.
 And it supports photo.

-The demo application can be found at http://waifu2x.udp.jp/ .
+The demo application can be found at https://waifu2x.udp.jp/ (Cloud version), https://unlimited.waifu2x.net/ (In-Browser version).

-__Note that I only provide this website and this repository.
-Other software or website claiming "waifu2x" has nothing to do with me.__

-## 2022/11 PyTorch version (No training code yet)
+## 2023/02 PyTorch version

 [nunif](https://github.com/nagadomi/nunif)

-Also, the current waifu2x.udp.jp is powered by [nunif](https://github.com/nagadomi/nunif) impl.
+waifu2x development has already been moved to the repository above.

 ## Summary